cartierzhou/frank.lovecch.io/thoughts/_posts/2010-05-10-on-team-sports-and-hockey.markdown

 ---
-layout: layout
+layout: post
+main: false
+status: in-progress
+category: thoughts
+back: thoughts.html
+title: ducks fly together.
-header: on hockey, and team sports.
+quote: On hockey &amp; team sports.
-quote: Ducks fly together!
-back: writings.html
+when: 2 May 2008
 ---

 This is a very long piece of work, which I'm still writing.
 It won't be finished for a long time, mostly because of its importance to me, but also because of my Google tendency to leave things in beta.